KhronosGroup/Vulkan-Samples/samples/extensions/extended_dynamic_state2/README.md

 ## Overview

-This sample demostrates hot to use `VK_EXT_extended_dynamic_state2` extension, which eliminates the need to create multiple pipeline in case of specific different parameters.
+This sample demonstrates how to use `VK_EXT_extended_dynamic_state2` extension, which eliminates the need to create multiple pipelines in case of specific different parameters.

 This extension changes how `Depth Bias`, `Primitive Restart`, `Rasterizer Discard` and `Patch Control Points` are managed.
-Instead of static description during pipeline creation, this extension allows developers to change those parameters by using function before every draw.
+Instead of static description during pipeline creation, this extension allows developers to change those parameters by using a function before every draw.

 Below is a comparison of common Vulkan static and dynamic implementation of those extensions with additional usage of `vkCmdSetPrimitiveTopologyEXT` extension from dynamic state .